-An old teaching consultant and an old hack strolled into a chichi French cafe awash with sunlight and tourists.
-The old teacher held forth on the benefits of four-hour sleep patterns, cholesterol, and the kingdom of Catalonia, while the old hack tried unsuccessfully to get the attention of the waiters who were playing a kind of bumper cars game—looking like they were coming at you but avoiding our table at the last second.
+A teaching consultant and an ex-journalist strolled into a chichi French cafe awash with sunlight and tourists.
+The old teacher held forth on the benefits of his four-hour sleep patterns, cholesterol, and the kingdom of Catalonia, while she, the old hack, tried unsuccessfully to get the attention of the waiters who were playing a kind of bumper cars game—looking like they were coming at you but avoiding our table at the last second.

 Back in that grimy school canteen, the consultant, who comes from a line of pedigreed educators, already knew he wanted to teach.
 But I, the girl who later was to become a hack at the local fashion press, was just a messed up kid with a collection of glass and porcelain unicorns on her dresser.